Small Tamagawa numbers of elliptic curves with isogenies or torsion: A more general consideration

 The following theorem is an immediate corollary of \cite[Theorem 10.4]{sievemethodsbook}. \begin{theorem} Let $F_1(x), F_2(x),...,F_g(x) $ be distinct irreducible polynomials with integral coefficients and write $F(x)=F_1(x)F_2(x) \cdots F_g(x)$ for their product.
 Assume that $\rho_F(p)<p$ for every prime $p$.
 Then there exists a positive integer $s$ that can be explicitly computed and depends on $F$ such that there exist infinitely many $n \in \mathbb{N}$ with $F(n) \in P_s$. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{generalthm}] Let $E/\mathbb{Q}(T)$ be a non-isotrivial elliptic curve with minimal discriminant $\Delta(T)$.
+\begin{proof}[Proof of Theorem \ref{generalthm}] Let $E/\mathbb{Q}(T)$ be a non-isotrivial elliptic curve and let $\Delta(T)$ be the discriminant of a Weierstrass equation for $E/\mathbb{Q}(T)$ which is minimal at all places of $\mathbb{Q}[T]$.
 According to Theorem \ref{sievesbookthm} there exists a positive integer $s$ that can be explicitly computed and depends on $F$ such that there exist infinitely many $n \in \mathbb{N}$ with $F(n) \in P_s$.

 Let now $n \in \mathbb{N}$ such that $F(n) \in P_s$ and consider the specialization $E_n/\mathbb{Q}$ of $E/\mathbb{Q}(T)$ at $T=n$.
 For every prime $p \geq 5$ that divides $\Delta(n)$ we have that $c_p(E_n) \leq v_p(\Delta(n))$, see \cite[Page 365]{silverman2}.
 Assume now that $p=2$ or $3$, and that $p$ divides $\Delta(n)$.
 If $E_n/\mathbb{Q}$ has multiplicative reduction modulo $p$, then $c_p(E_n) \leq v_p(\Delta(n))$, by \cite[Page 366]{silverman2}.
 On the other hand, if $E_n/\mathbb{Q}$ has additive reduction modulo $p$, then $c_p(E_n) \leq 4 \leq 4 v_p(\Delta(n))$.